TomasHubelbauer/github-actions-auto-gitmodules/README.md

   > fatal: No url found for submodule path
   - We might need to always check out without submodules, process the changes first and then try checking out submodules one by one or someting?

+## Tasks

+### Figure out why the push from the workflow is failing with a 403

+Is it possible that I've only ever used the push workflow with public repos and it doesn't work with private ones and I just never noticed?

+Or did I mess something up in it?
+It works for other of my repositories so I need to check it against them.